LinusErikNilsson/React-Todo-App/README.md

 My first project in React.

-This is a simple Todo application in React, with the ability to create new tasks and delete the.
+This is a simple Todo application in React, with the ability to create new tasks and delete tasks.
 When the application launch, 3 pre-set tasks will be created.

 ##